novaris-dev/prismatic/readme.md

-# Amicable
+# Prismatic

-Amicable is the default theme for the Novaris Content Management System.
-It provides a clean starting point for building websites powered by the Novaris Framework.
+Prismatic is a theme for the Novaris Content Management System.
+It provides a clean and flexible starting point for building websites powered by the Novaris Framework.

 ## About

-Amicable is designed to demonstrate the standard structure and features of a Novaris theme while remaining simple enough to customize for your own project.
+Prismatic is designed to demonstrate the standard structure and features of a Novaris theme while providing a simple foundation that can be customized for your own project.

-When using the standard Novaris starter application, Amicable is the default configured theme.
-If the theme is not installed, Novaris can automatically retrieve and install the appropriate release.
+Prismatic follows the standard Novaris theme structure and can be installed and managed through the Novaris theme system.

 ## Requirements